JLu07/docs/docs/Collateralized-DEX-Offering.md

 ### Liquidation mechanism
 During the operation of the fund pool, if the project token price drops and reaches the initiator's liquidation line, all the initiator pledged project tokens will be paid to pilots, and pilots will get the remaining project tokens after returning fellows' funds.
 If the project token price drops and reaches the pilot's liquidation line, the pilot will be forced to liquidate and return fellows' funds.
 ## Benign curation
-Through the collateral and tranche fund, CDO in effect creates a steady binding of value between three types of users, which avoids the situation of unilateral short-term evil.
+Through the collateral and tranche funds, CDO in effect creates a steady binding of value between three types of users, which avoids the situation of unilateral short-term evil.
 And through the two-way feedback loop among the initiator's project value and liquidity, pilots' excess returns and reputation, and fellows' steady earnings and risk control, a benign curation is constructed to screen high-quality assets by the wisdom of crowds.

 ![image.png](/img/user_EN.png)